How To Write An Artist Statement

 As a visual recorder photography allows us to document the world, not just as it appears to the general public, but how we respond to it as creative, meaning seeking beings

 Photography brings attention to all manner of beauty, courage, disadvantage and injustice and, through greater awareness, helps change the world, one photo at at time, through the power of the internet

 Just as a poor diet can tell the world something about ourselves, as we currently exist, our photographs tell the world whom we are, at our very core.

 Let's be true to ourselves and, through our photography, recognize our value and begin to realize our true creative potential.

 Sample Artist Statement

 I hope you've enjoyed this post.
-You'll find my own Artist's Statement HERE.
+Simply click on the link to read my own Artist Statement.

-I do hope you'll consider creating one for yourself and that it will help you on your own creative journey through life.
+I do hope you'll consider creating one for yourself and that it will help you on your own, unique creative journey through life.